 Remove Roots With Rock Salt

-- Drill several holes in the tree stump that is about three to four inches deep.
+- Drill several holes in the tree stump that are about 3 to 4 inches deep.
 If there are any exposed roots on the ground, drill holes in these too.

-Fill each hole completely with the rock salt, then add enough water to cover the hole without any spilling out and causing damage to other vegetation.
+- Fill each hole completely with the rock salt, then add enough water to cover the hole without any spilling out and causing damage to other vegetation.
 Do this several times each month.

 Hire a Professional

-There are several reasons that you may want to hire a professional tree service to remove your tree stump.
+There are several reasons that you may want to hire a professional tree service to remove your tree stump and its root system.
 For example, if you don’t want to mess with the physical work of digging or grinding the stump yourself, and you don’t want to wait weeks or even months for it to go away, then it’s a good idea to let a pro take care of it for you.

 According to Bates Hite, the owner of Tree Stump Masters in Atlanta, he’s seen homeowners do all kinds of crazy things to remove tree stumps, even lighting them on fire with charcoal.
 And he warned that the stump grinders you can rent at the local home improvement store are not powerful enough for larger roots.

 “You can’t rent a big enough piece of equipment to get the job done right on a large tree stump.
 You need to go deep, and you need a big machine,” he said.
 If you have a large stump and root system to remove, this is likely a job for the pros.

 Tree Root Removal Without Harming the Tree